Derwent Class Staff

 What's happening in Derwent Class

-We read every morning between 9 and 9:30.
-Could you spare half an hour to listen to readers?
+We read in class every morning between 9 and 9:30.
+Could you spare half an hour to hear some readers?

-All homework is set on Tuesday and is to be handed in by the following Tuesday.
-Children who haven't handed in homework will do it at Tuesday playtime.
+All homework is set on Wednesday and is to be handed in by the following Wednesday.
+Children who haven't handed in homework will do it during Golden Time.
 Merits are given for regularly completing and handing in homework.
 Spelling and Times Table test books will be sent home each week so parents can see how their child got on.
-These should be returned with the homework folder ready for the following Tuesday tests.
+These should be returned with the homework folder ready for the following Wednesday tests.

 Some children may need help with understanding the meanings of some of the words on our lists.
 It helps to hear them in a sentence or to look them up in a dictionary.
 We have been practising different ways of learning our spellings at school.